Abdi Hassan Buni: History

 Abdi Hassan Buni hails from the Awdal region of Somalia and belongs to the Xeebjire, Habr 'Affan (Habar Cafaan) Gadabursi (Gadabuursi) clan.
 He was one of the ministers selected of the United Somali Party to become Deputy Prime Minister in the Aden Abdulle administration of the newly formed Somali Republic at that time, a unification between two territories Somaliland British Protectorate and UN Somali Trustee (Somalia Italiana).

 In 1964 Buni was re-elected to the parliament of the Somali Republic.
 In 1969 he became the head of the Golweyn Banana Project in Lower Shabelle.
 Buni served as CEO of Agricultural Equipment Manufacturing Company (AITCO) from 1982 to 1984.
 After the military coup in Somalia, Buni retired from politics.
 In the aftermath of the collapse of the Somali Republic he was involved in peacebuilding activities.
 He served as chairman of the Somaliland Peacebuilding Commission from 1995 to 1997.

 In 2002 Abdi Hassan Buni made a return to politics and became part of the first government formed by President Dahir Riyale Kahin.
 Buni served as Minister of Council Relations of Somaliland from 2003 until his death in 2009.

 Buni was a successful entrepreneur and owned the Buni Hotel on the outskirts of Mogadishu as well as the famous Harawo Hotel in Borama, which was built in 1962.

-Abdi Hassan Buni died in London in 2009.
+Abdi Hassan Buni died in London with his wife and children by his side on the 1st of June 2009.